kevin51jiang/Arduino-Calculator/README.md

-# TEJ4M-Arduino-Keyboard
+# Arduino Calculator
-MIDI Keyboard made with Arduino nano that interfaces with any windows MIDI software.
+Simple arduino calculator that can add.
+Does the adding on a dedicated hardware circuit (full adder).